openstack-archive/collectd-openstack-plugins/doc/source/usage.rst

 Authenticating using Identity Server API v3
 -------------------------------------------

-following environment variables are used in this plugin for authentication to Keystone API v3
+The following environment variables are used in this plugin for authentication to Keystone API v3

 OS_IDENTITY_API_VERSION
 ~~~~~~~~~~~~~~~~~~~~~~~
-    specifies version of keystone API used, should be set to 3 as 2.0 is
+    Specifies version of keystone API used, should be set to 3 as 2.0 is
     deprecated.

     Default: 3

 OS_AUTH_URL
 ~~~~~~~~~~~
     url where keystone is listening

     Default: based on $KEYSTONE_AUTH_URI/v$IDENTITY_API_VERSION

 OS_PASSWORD
 ~~~~~~~~~~~
-    password for service tenant used for keystone authentication
+    Password for service tenant used for keystone authentication

     Default: based on $SERVICE_PASSWORD

 OS_TENANT_NAME
 ~~~~~~~~~~~~~~
-    name of service tenant used for keystone authentication
+    Name of service tenant used for keystone authentication

     Default: based on $SERVICE_TENANT_NAME